FAS Incoterm (Free Alongside Ship) – Use and Meaning

 What are the Buyers Responsibilities?

-4. Bearing the costs and risks associated with the main carriage of the goods, as outlined in the chosen Incoterm.
+Paying for the cost of and carrying the risk for the main carriage of the goods, according to the chosen Incoterm.

-7. Ensuring compliance with any regulations or requirements related to the importation of the goods in the destination country.
+Comply with any regulations or other requirements for the importation of the goods to the country of destination.

-10. Inspecting the goods upon arrival to ensure they meet the contract specifications and are in acceptable condition.
+Checking commodities upon arrival that they are within the contract specifications and in acceptable condition.

 FSA Delivery Terms

-FAS delivery terms, or Free Alongside Ship, outline the responsibilities of buyers and sellers in an international shipping agreement.
-Under these terms, the seller must deliver the goods to a spot right next to the ship at the port of departure.
-This means the seller is responsible for all costs and risks until the goods are alongside the ship.
+The FAS delivery terms can be explained as Free Alongside Ship, in which both buyer and seller are responsible within an international shipping agreement.
+The delivery term means that the goods must be delivered to a spot right next to the ship at the port of departure; the seller is responsible for all costs and risks until the goods are alongside the ship.

 FAS and Other Incoterms